Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Problem Formulation

 In general, the expectation of the indicator function of an event $A$, denoted $\mathds{1}\{A\}$, is equal to the probability of that event occurring $\mathbb{E}[\mathds{1}\{A\}] = \mathbb{P}[A]$.
 In our problem, we define $f: \mathbb{R}^n \to \mathbb{B}$ as a Boolean-valued function for convenience.
 Nevertheless, the following work could easily be extended to a real-valued function $v: \mathbb{R}^n \to \mathbb{R}$ where failures are defined by violating some safety threshold $c$, i.e., $f(\vec{x}) = \mathds{1}\{v(\vec{x}) \ge c\}$.
 Now to approximate the expectation---and therefore the probability of failure---we can use $n$ samples from $p$:

 If failures are rare under the distribution $p$ (i.e., $f(\vec{x}_i)$ is rarely equal to $1$ when $\vec{x}_i \sim p$), then we may need an extremely large number of samples from $p$ to get an accurate estimate.
 But this would require prohibitively many system evaluations of $f$.
-Instead, importance sampling states that we can sample from some other distribution $q$, called the \textit{proposal distribution}, and re-weight the outputs of $f$ based on the \textit{likelihood ratio} \cite{owen2013monte}.
-To see this, consider the following \cite{dmbook}:
+Instead, importance sampling states that we can sample from some other distribution $q$, called the \textit{proposal distribution}, and re-weight the outputs of $f$ based on the \textit{likelihood ratio} $p(\mathbf{x})/q(\mathbf{x})$ \cite{owen2013monte}:

 Now we can use samples from $q$ to approximate the probability over $p$.
+However, selecting an effective proposal distribution can be challenging (see \citet{bugallo2017adaptive}).
+Based on whether the black-box system is stochastic or deterministic, we can employ different importance sampling methods to estimate the proposal distribution.

-But selecting the right $q$-proposal distribution is a challenge and an important topic of research in itself (see \citet{bugallo2017adaptive}).
-To address this challenge, we could use a uniform proposal over the design space $q = \mathcal{U}_\mathcal{X}$ and replace the expensive function calls to $f$ with inexpensive evaluations of the surrogate $\hat{f}$ using orders of magnitude more samples.
-Thus our problem gets simplified to estimate
+\paragraph{Discrete proposal.} In the case of deterministic systems, where every input $\vec{x}$ maps deterministically to an output $y$, we could use a uniform proposal over the design space $q = \mathcal{U}_\mathcal{X}$ and replace the expensive function calls to $f$ with inexpensive evaluations of the surrogate $\hat{f}$ using orders of magnitude more samples.
+We let $\hat{g}(\vec{x}) = \mathds{1}\{\hat{f}(\vec{x}) \ge 0.5\}$ to indicate failures predicted by the surrogate model.
+Thus our problem gets simplified to estimating